morben09/latex-macro-doc/Readme.txt

 %	-\renewcommand{}{}
 %	-\DeclareMathOperator{}{}

+CARE:
+- In .sty files, use \ensuremath{} instead of $$ to prevent compiling issues
+- If you renew a command with input parameters, make sure to declare the input parameters for the new command as well

 HOW TO USE:
 - Make sure you have Python and LaTeX installed, if not do so!